patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/brand-voice-and-tone.md

 - Open but ordered (not chaotic).
 - Brave but balanced (not reckless).

-## Voice traits
+### Voice traits
-To reflect the Red Hat voice in UX copy for Red Hat products, we have UX voice traits.
+To reflect the Red Hat voice in our products' UX copy, we consider UX voice traits.
 Each voice trait is an extension of the Red Hat voice.

 <div class="ws-content-table">